Definition of Extrapolation Formula

-- Step 1 – The data first needs to be analyzed whether the data is following the trend and whether the same can be forecasted.
+- First, one must analyze the data to determine whether the data is following the trend and whether one can forecast the same.

-- Step 2 – There should be two variables where one has to be a dependent variable, and the second has to be an independent variable.
+- There should be two variables: one has to be a dependent variable, and the second has to be an independent variable.

-- Step 3 – The numerator of the formula starts with the previous value of a dependent variable, and then one needs to add back the fraction of the independent variable as one does while calculating for mean for class intervals.
+- The numerator of the formula starts with the previous value of a dependent variable.
+Then one needs to add the fraction of the independent variable while calculating for mean for class intervals.

-- Step 4 – Finally, multiply the value arrived in step 3 by a difference of immediate given dependent values.
-After adding step 4 to the value of the dependent variable will yield us the extrapolated value.
+- Finally, multiply the value arrived in step 3 by a difference of immediately given dependent values.
+Adding step 4 to the dependent variable's value will yield the extrapolated value.

 Examples